Short answer

 Create QR codes in bulk, then use the workflow builder to add password protection, forms, or conditional redirects to specific codes.
 The bulk insert establishes the foundation; workflows add the intelligence.

-Use consistent naming and tagging to enable programmatic updates through the Linkbreakers API.
-Your development team can query QR codes by tag and update destinations dynamically as campaigns evolve.
+Use consistent naming, directory structure, and tagging to enable programmatic updates through the Linkbreakers API.
+Your development team can query QR codes by tag or directory and update destinations dynamically as campaigns evolve.

-Generate multiple variations of the same campaign by creating bulk batches with different tags or templates.
+Generate multiple variations of the same campaign by creating bulk batches with different tags, directories, or templates.
 This A/B testing approach helps you identify which QR code designs or messaging perform best with your audience.

 Need help?